Kleptocracy

-Kleptocracy (from Greek κλέπτης kléptēs, "thief", or κλέπτω kléptō, "I steal", and -κρατία -kratía from κράτος krátos, "power, rule"), also referred to as thievocracy, is a government whose corrupt leaders (kleptocrats) use political power to expropriate the wealth of the people and land they govern, typically by embezzling or misappropriating government funds at the expense of the wider population.
-One feature of political-based socioeconomic thievery is that there is often no public announcement explaining or apologizing for misappropriations, nor any legal charges or punishment levied against the offenders.

-Kleptocracy is different from plutocracy (rule by the richest) and oligarchy (rule by a small elite).
-In a kleptocracy, corrupt politicians enrich themselves secretly outside the rule of law, through kickbacks, bribes, and special favors from lobbyists and corporations, or they simply direct state funds to themselves and their associates.
-According to the Oxford English Dictionary, the first use in English occurs in the publication Indicator of 1819: "Titular ornaments, common to Spanish kleptocracy."
+Kleptocracy is a form of government in which those in power use their position to steal or exploit national resources for personal gain.

+The word is attested in English from at least 1819, while its modern sense dates from the 1870s.

+Etymology

+The term is formed from the Greek klepto- ("theft") and the suffix -cracy ("form of government", from French -cratie, ultimately from Greek -kratia).
+The Oxford English Dictionary defines kleptocracy as "A ruling body or order of thieves.
+Also, government by thieves; a nation ruled by this kind of government."
+It cites the earliest usage from an 1819 essay by Leigh Hunt on picaresque fiction.
+The term was later adopted in its familiar sense by civil service reform advocates in the United States.

 Characteristics

 Kleptocratic rulers often treat their country's treasury as a source of personal wealth, spending funds on luxury goods and extravagances as they see fit.
 Many kleptocratic rulers secretly transfer public funds into hidden personal accounts in foreign countries to provide for themselves if removed from power.

-According to L.K.
-Samuels, one reason governmental bodies subscribe to theft-prone policies is to lay the groundwork for the socialization of labor and property, thus permitting kleptocrats to make a populace "subservient to an institutionalized authority."
-Journalist Paul Greenberg, in writing in 1989 against the idea of the United States sending substantial foreign aid to Poland, argued that the country was emerging from "40 years of a Communist thievocracy that has obliterated not only economic progress but also the idea of a modern economy."
+According to L. K. Samuels, one reason governmental bodies subscribe to theft-prone policies is to lay the groundwork for the socialization of labor and property, thus permitting kleptocrats to make a populace "subservient to an institutionalized authority".
+Journalist Paul Greenberg, in writing in 1989 against the idea of the United States sending substantial foreign aid to Poland, argued that the country was emerging from "40 years of a Communist thievocracy that has obliterated not only economic progress but also the idea of a modern economy".